Coverage of CHAP in University Week, January 15, 1998.

 CHAP is a fluid, evolving program.
 The needs of the communities we serve are not static, nor are their resources.
 Our students’ interests and skills also vary from year to year.
 We remain committed to providing needed service in partnership with community-based organizations and to providing quality leadership and service learning opportunities to health science students at the University of Washington.
 The brief timeline below summarizes CHAP’s history.

-- Students invite community leaders to address topics related to serving underserved populations.
-These seminars continue currently in collaboration with the SPARX program.
+Students invite community leaders to address topics related to serving underserved populations.

 Sports Medicine Clinic.
 CHAP provides pre-athletic sports physical exams to low income middle and high school athletes.

 In 1992, UW students voiced an interest in working with the homeless community.
 After doing a needs assessment and working with several community partners, the Downtown Emergency Service Center invited CHAP to provide dermatological care twice a month.
 After two years of planning and development, our first day of service was December 14, 1994.

 Chicken Soup Brigade